 These activities will vary from class to class, and I will give individual instructions on them during class time.
 Some you will turn in to me; some you will not.
-Because the full class is built upon these activities, no credit will be awarded if you are more than 5 minutes late for class.
-Also, no late work will be accepted for In-class Activities.
+No late work will be accepted for Inclass Activities.

 Poetry Packet